gfontenot/website-source-hakyll/_posts/2011-03-25-wishboard-a-work-in-progress.markdown

 ---
 layout: post
-title: Wishboard (A work in progress)
+name: Wishboard (A work in progress)
+type: post

 ---
 I love [pinboard][].
 Love, love, love.
 So I wrote a little [Sinatra][] app that allows you to tag any bookmark with "want", and have it displayed as a sorta-pretty wishlist with tags and filtering.